jabirali/bodge/README.md

     pip install bodge[cuda]

-Some functions then accept an argument `cuda=True` to enable GPU support.
+Some functions in this package then accept an argument `cuda=True` to enable GPU acceleration of the numerical calculations.

 Bodge should be quite easy to use if all you want is a real-space lattice Hamiltonian with superconductivity.
 For instance, consider a $100a\times100a$